mjjstockman/hull-college/README.md

 # Introduction

 This is a fictional website (for educational purposes) for potential students to find basic information about **Hull College** in East Yorkshire, England.
-It gives basic information on the college's success, the courses offered and a way to contact them so users can gauge the suitability of the college.
+It gives basic information on the college's success, the courses offered and a way to contact them, so users can gauge the suitability of the college.

 [Back to top ⇧](#Hull-College)